[Toy Review] Lovense Osci 3

 Other things I didn’t like about The One Thrusting Rabbit Vibrator include:

 • One day, a company will come up with a way to make a thrusting toy that doesn’t make a horrible high-pitched whining noise.
 Sadly, today is not that day.
+Like almost every other thrusting toy I’ve reviewed, the One Thrusting Rabbit makes exactly that noise.
 Even though I like how thrusting toys feel, I rarely actually use them because this noise is just such an unpleasant sensory experience.

 • Though you can control the vibrations and the thrusting separately, you cannot control the vibrations in the ears and the shaft separately.
 This is a pretty major problem for anyone who, like me, finds internal vibrations more uncomfortable than pleasurable.